UCSFMemoryAndAging/lava/DEPENDENCIES.md

 Note that other repositories that depend on the "lava" repository, such as "lava-uds", do not keep version numbers in sync with the "lava" repository.
 However, the major version number is kept in sync, so it should be clear that a version of "lava-uds" will not work with a version of "lava" where the major version number is different.

-The CHANGES file tracks releases with change notes.
+The CHANGES.md file tracks releases with change notes.